Academic and Vocational Skills

 Independent Business Owner

 During their course of study students are encouraged to study for the appropriate British Horse Society Stage qualification.
-Training for Stages I, II and III as well as Preliminary Teaching Test is offered on site as an additional part-time course subject to additional fees and application.
+Training for Stages I, II and III as well as the BHS Stage 2 Coach in Complete Horsemanship qualification may be offered on site as an additional part-time course subject to additional fees and application (subject to numbers).

 1 Morning, Evening and Weekend Duties: will be required on the College Yard, through all years of the course.
 Morning and evening yard duties are timetabled between 9am and 5pm.
 Weekend yard duties are carried out on a rota basis.

 2 Equipment and/or Clothing: suitable clothing for yard duties.
-If riding – riding hat to current standards (PAS015, ASTM F1163; SNELL E2001), riding boots, gloves, jodhpurs plus schooling and jumping whip and body protector for jumping lessons.
+If riding – riding hat to current standards (PAS015 2011, ASTM F1163; SNELL E2016), riding boots, gloves, jodhpurs plus schooling and jumping whip and body protector for jumping lessons.

 Additional costs for items that are essential for the course include:

-· £90 - Jodhpurs (plain navy or black), riding hat, hair net, gloves
+- £90 - Jodhpurs (plain navy or black), breeches or riding tights, riding hat, hair net, gloves

 Additional costs for opportunities and items that are optional for the course include: